15. Provisions and Contingent Liabilities

 a.
 There are no material prior period income and expenditure included in the Profit & Loss account, which requires a disclosure as per AS-5.

-For the preparation of these financial results, the bank has followed the same accounting policies and generally accepted practices adopted for the preparation of audited financial statements for the year ended March 31, 2023.
+For the preparation of these financial statements, the bank has followed the same accounting policies and generally accepted practices adopted for the preparation of audited financial statements for the year ended 31st March 2025.

 b.
 Revenue Recognition (AS-9)